If you often have headaches, there’s a few questions you should ask yourself.

 At our office, we have years of experience diagnosing and treating TMJ Disorders as well as Bruxism.
 Our staff has undergone literally hundreds of hours of professional training on the subject.

 Relief from TMJ disorders and bruxism starts with an accurate diagnosis.
 We begin by doing a thorough examination of the condition of your jaw and teeth.
 We then take state-of-the-art digital x-rays to give us more insight into the condition of your jaw.
-We also diligently note symptoms you are having, so that we can find the best ways to bring relief to your pain.
+Finally, we also diligently note symptoms you are having, so that we can find the best ways to bring relief to your pain.

 If we diagnose you with TMJ disorder or bruxism, we can immediately begin treatment to help get you the relief you deserve.
 One of our most popular treatments is to design a custom mouthguard (often called a night guard) for you to use.